Sashank-Shah/Arduino-files/README.md

 # Arduino-files
-Here are the Arduino codes from my projects
+Here are the codes of my projects